 Rats.
 Any & all ideas are most welcome.

 With the tank empty of air, use your meter to see if power is crossing the pressure switch to the motor circuit.

 If so, then power is getting to the motor, and the absence of any sound would indicate that the motor isn’t trying to start.

 That being the case, see the page on this site about testing your start capacitor – under troubleshooting – as that is the likely culprit.

 Mac 5200 dead

-There is an overload ‘switch’ mounted near the fan end of the motor.
+There is a thermal overload ‘switch’ mounted near the fan end of the motor.
 I don’t know if it’s supposed to reset or if it is manual, but it’s worth a look.

-If that’s the immediate problem, then I’d check the capacitors while you have it apart.
+If that’s the immediate problem, then I’d check the capacitors while you have them apart.

 Exact same problem

 This comment is not about another compressor…. my mac5200 did exactly the same thing.